 The user agrees to reimburse the library for any damage to library equipment or software caused by the user or any children in the user's care.

 Patrons may use the public access computers two hours per day.
 Computers may be reserved in advance; otherwise, they will be assigned on a first-come, first-served basis.
-If there are no other patrons waiting to access a computer, a user may have up to three hours total daily computer access.
+If there are no other patrons waiting to access a computer, additional time may be requested.
 During periods of high demand for public access computers, the library reserves the right to decrease the amount of time from two hours to one hour.
 During these times a posting will be displayed at the check-out desks, stating that this rule is in effect.

 Non-Patrons must sign in at the front desk before they will be logged onto a computer.
 Patrons with library cards can simply swipe their card and enter their pin number to access the public computers.
 All computer stations will automatically shut down fifteen (15) minutes before the library closes.
 Library staff cannot override this option, Patrons are responsible for saving any unfinished work prior to the public access computers shutting down.
 Patrons will only receive a three (3) minute on-screen warning.

-Patrons may save files to floppy disks, or USB flash thumb drives.
+Patrons may save files to USB flash or thumb drives.
 Saving to the hard drive is strictly prohibited.
-Patrons may use their own disks or they may purchase blank floppy disks at the main circulation desk.

 Cost for printed material: